ebouchut/ebouchut.github.io/content/post/2015-08-15-batch-rename-files-with-zsh.markdown

     ./contact/index.md
 {{< / highlight >}}

 You can also use the `-n` option to ask `zmv` to print what it would do without actually doing it.
-This gives you an opportunity to check that everything is ok before running the command to prevent you from doing a lot of back and forth only because of typo in the command ;-).
+This gives you an opportunity to check that everything is ok before running the command to prevent you from doing a lot of back and forth only because of a typo in the command ;-).

 {{< highlight shell >}}
 zmv  -n '(**/)(*).markdown' '$1$2.md'